THE NEW COVENANT BELIEVERS (Part 1)

 10 for fornicators, for sodomites, for kidnappers, for liars, for perjurers, and if there is any other thing that is contrary to sound doctrine,

-Sadly, many preachers or teachers of God’s Word today are still passionately urging, pleading and advocating that God’s people should serve God or relate with God according to the written code of the Old Covenant, thinking that God’s love, approval, favour or blessing are still dependent on people’s performance or good works, and not solely on faith in the finished work of Jesus Christ.
+Sadly, many preachers or teachers of God’s Word today are still passionately urging, pleading and advocating that God’s people should give to God, serve God or relate with God according to the written code of the Old Covenant because they think that God’s love, approval, favour or blessing are still dependent on people’s performance or good works, and not solely on faith in the finished work of Jesus Christ.

 4 Likewise, my brethren, you have undergone death as to the Law through the [crucified] body of Christ, so that now you may belong to Another, to Him Who was raised from the dead in order that we may bear fruit for God.

 6 But now we are discharged from the Law and have terminated all intercourse with it, having died to what once restrained and held us captive.
 So now we serve not under [obedience to] the old code of written regulations, but [under obedience to the promptings] of the Spirit in newness [of life].

 The New Covenant believers have been discharged from the Law (that is, release from the old code of written regulations).
 As a believer in Christ, you are no longer a slave to the Law.